athultr1997/splitwise/README.md

 ### Database

 H2 database is used currently.
+It is configured to act as an in-memory database by default.
 You can view the tables and schema by visiting the following url after the application has started:

 ```
 http://localhost:8080/h2-ui